About the take home naloxone pilot

 How long will the take home naloxone pilot run?

-The take home naloxone pilot will start on 1 December 2019 and run through to 28 February 2021.
+The take home naloxone pilot started on 1 December 2019 and will run through to 30 June 2021.

 Why is the take home naloxone pilot important?